DanielRamirezSanchez/SEBC/security/labs/config.ini.md

 	        at com.cloudera.server.common.HttpConnectorServer.start(HttpConnectorServer.java:87)
 	        ...
 4 more

-Honestlty, at this point I panicked.
+Honestly, at this point I panicked.
 Tried to restore everything back to normal.
 Restore the use_tls=0 on the agents.
 But how to change the property that I had set to true inside Cloudera Manager?
 After some digging a while, found out the way to remove that configuration (the second command did the trick):

 	delete from CONFIGS where ATTR='web_tls';
 	delete from CONFIGS where ATTR='agent_tls';